Playermet/luajit-glfw/README.md

 # Features
  - Full support of 3.2.0 API (except native functions)
  - Additional OO style for monitors, windows, and cursors
+ - Supports both Luajit and Lua with luaffi
 ```lua
  glfw.ShowWindow(window)
  -- or